aws-samples/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

  	![ContactFlowNavigation](images/publish_confirmation.png)
 </details>

-### Test your Amazon Lex enabled Amazon Connect contact flow
+### Test your bot with Amazon Connect
-Now re-test the contact flow and Amazon Lex integration with authentication enabled.
-Dial your Amazon Connect contact center phone number again to confirm functionality.
+Call your Amazon Connect phone number to interact with your bot over the phone.
 Ask the virtual service agent **"What iternational plans do you have?"**.
-When asked for your pin code enter the last four digits of the mobile number you are calling from.
+When asked for your pin code enter the last four digits of the phone number you are calling from.